News

 The move, Kirby said, makes sense in the context of the ongoing review of the undergraduate curriculum.

-A committee, headed by Executive Dean of the Faculty of Arts and Sciences Nancy Maull, will hammer out the details of the merger of Gross and Lewis’ offices.
+A committee headed by Executive Dean of the Faculty of Arts and Sciences Nancy Maull will hammer out the details of the merger of Gross and Lewis’ offices.

-Gross, who was appointed by Kirby only last summer, said today that he will remain as a leader of the ongoing curricular review.
+Gross, who was appointed by Kirby just last summer, said today that he will remain as a leader of the ongoing curricular review.
 He said he is unsure whether he will assume a new combined deanship.

 Lewis, on the other hand, is out.

-He said that he has some thinking to do about his future, but he will continue teaching next fall—now with the title of Harvard College Professor.
+He said that he has some thinking to do about his future, but that he will continue teaching next fall—now with the title of Harvard College Professor.

 Summers praised Lewis’ service to the College.